Incredible kids deserve incredible care.

-Margaret Mary Health offers pediatric services inside our hospital, as well as at our Brookville location.
+Margaret Mary Health offers pediatric medicine services at our main campus location.
 Now accepting new patients, our pediatricians care for children from birth to young adulthood.

 In addition to providing preventative care like well checks and sports physicals, our pediatricians also diagnose and treat a variety of conditions ranging from ear infections and asthma to ADHD and behavior problems.
 New moms can also expect to see our pediatricians following delivery as they are part of a physician team that provides newborn care in our maternity unit.

 Schedule An Appointment

 Appointments are available Monday - Thursday at our Batesville location.
 Pediatric services are also available in Brookville through Margaret Mary Health Center.
 To schedule an appointment in Batesville, call 812.933.5018.
 To schedule an appointment in Brookville, call 765.647.5126.